 Picmonic wasn’t easy for me to learn the first time.
 The characters and stories in the Picmonics may seem random, but Picmonic covers a lot more material a lot faster.
 The fact that the Picmonics are more random actually makes it easier to remember the facts long term.
 The spaced repetition Daily Quizzes makes Picmonic even better!

-So Picmonic became the backbone of how I studied for classes.
+So Picmonic became the backbone of how I studied for classes and I found it to be a great medical school study tool.
 I familiarized myself with the pictures for each topic, and they became “rooms” (for those of you familiar with Memory Places) where I could go in order to remember what I learned.
 Then I watched Pathoma for those same topics.
 After that, I reviewed the Picmonic and took the low stakes recall quiz.
 Repeating this method was like my own spaced repetition.
 I added any other facts that I needed to know into the Picmonic, too.
 I love that you can add other facts with Picmonic, and I would sometimes do this with a Sketchy Medical image too, and it made Sketchy better.
 It’s only at this point that I watched the class lecture.
 I know this sounds like a lot of time, but I learned the material so much better the first time, which made review in my second year so much easier.
 It was a great time investment for my first year that really paid off.

 Picmonic is especially beneficial for specific organ-based learning (Cardio, Endo, GI, GU, Heme/Onc, MSS, Nervous, Repro, Resp, etc), physiology based courses, and disease specific learning, disease processes like lysosomal diseases, glycogen storage diseases, vitamins, etc. I think it is best to start Picmonic in your first year once disease names begin in Biochem.
 It’s also worth investing the time and money your first year because Picmonic will save you time and stress later.
 My review time was much more effective because I learned it the first time with Picmonic.